 The dominant emotions at market bottoms are fear and capitulation.
 The mass of traders has already been thrown out of the market (some forever).
 When the big money decides it is time to go north, they find no opposition: no divergence.

-A follow up to this post can be found here
+A follow up to this post and the presentation of the Composite Fear&Greed Index, can be found here